Guardian-Development/Finch-VideoProcessingFramework/SparkInfrastructure/README.md

 ## To Run

+1. You need to create an RSA key that can be used by the machines within the flink cluster to communicate with passwordless SSH.
+    - On your local machine run: ssh-keygen -t rsa -P ""
+    - Take note of where the 2 key files were generated: id_rsa (private key) and id_rsa.pub (public key)
+    - Use the full path names including the file name for the variables: flink_rsa_private_key_file_path, flink_rsa_public_key_file_path respectively
-1. Run: terraform init
+2. Run: terraform init
-2. Create a secret.tfvars file in the current directory.
+3. Create a secret.tfvars file in the current directory.
 This should include any variables needed, see variables.tf for what is expected. (format: key = "key_value")
-3. In the current directory: terraform plan (params) -var-file="secret.tfvars"
+4. In the current directory: terraform plan (params) -var-file="secret.tfvars"
-4. terraform apply (params) -var-file="secret.tfvars"
+5. terraform apply (params) -var-file="secret.tfvars"

 The output parameter of the Job Manager gives you the IP to access the Spark UI, This should be done on port 8080.